Cosmo-Tech/Babylon-End-User-Doc/docs/guides/create_update_solution.md

 resource will be deployed with specification listed below.
 Note that the type of resource must always start with capital letter.
 `namespace` key gives information that identifies the deployment: state, context and platform.

-Also, the `metadatas` section contain data specific to each deployment section.
+Also, the `metadata` section contain data specific to each deployment section.
 The `workspace_key` parameter must be included in each metadata.

 Then, each file declares resource configuration under `spec` key, specifically in the `payload` section, e.g., in organization deployment file: